 You can find full registration information on the British Library's website.

-Many University libraries use the same Eduraom wi-fi system as LSBU.
+Many University libraries use the same Eduroam wi-fi system as LSBU.

-If the university that you visit is using Eduraom, you will be able to connect using your LSBU username and password.
+If the university that you visit is using Eduroam, you will be able to connect using your LSBU username and password.